mike632t/x11-calc/x11-calc-todo.md

 ### Planned changes

-- [ ] Map numeric keys on keypad (don't require NUMLOCK).

-- [ ] Add a graphical printer display to the HP10.
+- [ ] Add a graphical printer display to the HP10

 - [ ] Optional menu (load/save/exit) if GTK is installed